daemonraco/toobasic/docs/facilities.md

         }
 }
 ```
-And probably be able to do something like this:
+And you'll probably be able to do something like this:
 ```plain
 $ php shell.php tool manage_users --help
 TODO tool summary